+Olympic Officials Move To Dump USA Gymnastics As Organizers Of Olympic Athletes

-USA Gymnastics Dumped As Organizers Of Olympic Athletes After Sexual Abuse Scandal
+Olympic Officials Move To Dump USA Gymnastics As Organizers Of Olympic Athletes

 The U.S. Olympic Committee has taken preliminary steps to revoke USA Gymnastics' status as the governing body for the sport, after it fumbled attempts to reorganize after a sexual abuse scandal.